CALQUENCE- acalabrutinib tablet, film coated

 • Second primary cancers.
 New cancers have happened in people during treatment with CALQUENCE, including cancers of the skin or other organs.
 Your healthcare provider will check you for skin cancers during treatment with CALQUENCE.
 Use sun protection when you are outside in sunlight.

-• Heart rhythm problems (cardiac arrhythmias) have happened in people treated with CALQUENCE, which may be serious or lead to death.
+• Heart rhythm problems (cardiac arrhythmias) have happened in people treated with CALQUENCE, and can be serious or lead to death.
 Tell your healthcare provider if you have any of the following signs or symptoms:

 • ∘ fast or irregular heartbeat